-- ensuring tax and National Insurance is paid - carrying out checks in relation to your right to work in the UK and - making reasonable adjustments for disabled employees.
+- carrying out checks in relation to safeguarding volunteers and clients - making reasonable adjustments for disabled volunteers.

 We also collect data so that we can carry out activities which are in the legitimate interests of YMCA Trinity Group.
 We have set these out below: